Fresnel zone: Spatial structure

-The 3rd region surrounds the 2nd region and deflected waves captured by the receiver will have the same effect as a wave in the 1st region.
-That is, the sine wave will have shifted more than 270º but less than 450º (ideally it would be a 360º shift) and will therefore arrive at the receiver with the same shift as a signal might arrive from the 1st region.
+The third region surrounds the second region and deflected waves captured by the receiver will have the same effect as a wave in the first region.
+That is, the sine wave will have shifted more than 270º but less than 450º (ideally it would be a 360º shift) and will therefore arrive at the receiver with the same shift as a signal might arrive from the first region.
 A wave deflected from this region has the potential to be shifted precisely one wavelength so that it is exactly in sync with the line-of-sight wave when it arrives at the receiving antenna.

-The 4th region surrounds the 3rd region and is similar to the 2nd region.
-And so on.

-If unobstructed and in a perfect environment, radio waves will travel in a relatively straight line from the transmitter to the receiver.
+If unobstructed and in a perfect environment, radio waves will travel in a straight line from the transmitter to the receiver.
 But if there are reflective surfaces that interact with a stray transmitted wave, such as bodies of water, smooth terrain, roof tops, sides of buildings, etc., the radio waves deflecting off those surfaces may arrive either out-of-phase or in-phase with the signals that travel directly to the receiver.
 Sometimes this results in the counter-intuitive finding that reducing the height of an antenna increases the signal-to-noise ratio at the receiver.

 Although radio waves generally travel in a relative straight line, fog and even humidity can cause some of the signal in certain frequencies to scatter or bend before reaching the receiver.
 This means objects which are clear of the line of sight path will still potentially block parts of the signal.
 To maximize signal strength, one needs to minimize the effect of obstruction loss by removing obstacles from both the direct radio frequency line of sight (RF LoS) line and also the area around it within the primary Fresnel zone.
 The strongest signals are on the direct line between transmitter and receiver and always lie in the first Fresnel zone.